 Whether you write your backups to removable media, spinning disks, or some combination of the two, your backup media will eventually wear out and need to be replaced.
-Of course, this raises the question of how best to
+Of course, this raises the question of how best to dispose of unwanted backup media.

 The problem with backup media disposal is that your backup media contains sensitive data.
 Even if the data really doesn't seem all that important, there is no shortage of surprisingly creative uses for various forms of stolen data.
 As such, it is clearly in your best interest to make sure that the contents of old backup media do not fall into the wrong hands.